jasonbra1n/lab/README.md

   2. Enable GitHub Pages in Settings > Pages, selecting the `main` branch and `/` (root).

 ## Contributing
-This project is designed to be AI-friendly.
-For guidelines on development, future plans, and the project's progress, please see the documents in the `/docs` folder:

-- **`DEVELOPMENT_GUIDE.md`:** The primary technical guide explaining the architecture and how to contribute.
-- **`ROADMAP.md`:** Outlines the future direction and planned features.
-- **`CHANGELOG.md`:** A log of all notable changes, features, and fixes.

----

 Contributions are welcome!
-Whether it’s adding new tools, fixing bugs, or enhancing the UI:
-1. Fork the repository.
-2. Create a branch: `git checkout -b feature/your-tool-name`.
-3. Add your tool in the `tools/` folder (follow the structure: `index.html`, `script.js`, `styles.css`).
-4. Update `index.html` to include your tool in the appropriate pillar.
-5. Submit a pull request with a description of your changes.
+This project is designed to be open and AI-friendly.

+If you'd like to add a new tool, fix a bug, or enhance the UI, please read our **Contributing Guide** to get started.
+It contains everything you need to know about the development workflow, where to find tasks, and how to submit your changes.

 ## License